cyrus-tracy/Denver-Obesity-Data/README.md

 ## 2. How to use this repository

 The data in this repository is very useful and can be manipulated in many ways.
-If you have no experience with manipulation of data using Python, you should start with the python notbeook.
+- If you have no experience with manipulation of data using Python, you should start with the python notbeook.
-If you have
+- If you would like to see that original data, access the OriginalData folder
+- If you would like to see examples of how to use this data, access the